Loominux/Silverblue/README.md

 The setup script is split into 2 parts, because Silverblue needs to reboot to have acces to the RPM Fusion packages.

-Run the first script `curl https://raw.githubusercontent.com/Loominux/Silverblue/main/script-1.sh | sh`
+Run the first script `curl https://raw.githubusercontent.com/Loominux/Silverblue/main/script-1.sh | sudo sh`

-Run the second script `curl https://raw.githubusercontent.com/Loominux/Silverblue/main/script-2.sh | sh`
+Run the second script `curl https://raw.githubusercontent.com/Loominux/Silverblue/main/script-2.sh | sudo sh`

+After the second script is done open the `Extensions` application and enable all extensions, then go to settings of `User Themes` and pick `Nordic-darker-v40`.
+After that go into the `Settings` application and pick `Dark` in `Appearance -> Styles`.

 ## Software